![]() |

 double * | position, | ||

-Retries planet position and velocity data from the JPL planetary ephemeris
+Retrieves planet position and velocity data from the JPL planetary ephemeris.

 (If nutations are desired, set 'target' = 13; 'center' will be ignored on that call.)